Explaining Standard Deviation

 The normal distribution has several interesting characteristics.
 The shape of the distribution is determined by the average, X, and the standard deviation, s.
 The highest point on the curve is the average.
 The distribution is symmetrical about the average.
 Most of the area under the curve (99.7%) lies between -3s and +3s of the average.
 In addition, about 95.44% of the curve is between -2s and +2s of the average, while 68.26% of the curve is between -1s and +1s of the average.

 To determine if a normal distribution exists, you can make a histogram of the individual results.
 If this histogram is bell-shaped, you can assume that the individual measurements are normally distributed.
 For example, suppose you are monitoring how long it takes to approve or disapprove a credit application for a customer.
 From your control charts (assume the process is in control), you have estimated the process average to be 14 working days and the standard deviation to be 2 days.
 After constructing a histogram on the days to approve or disapprove a credit application, you discover that it is bell-shaped.
 You can now replace the histogram with the normal distribution shown in the figure below.

 Since the process is in statistical control, you know that about 67% of the time, it will take 12 to 16 days to process a credit application; 95% of the time it will take 10 to 18 days; and 99.7% of the time it will take 8 to 20 days.
 So, the average and standard deviation (for a normal distribution) allow you to begin to consider process capability.
 Can the process meet our customer specifications?
-Visit our web site to see a three part e-zine on process capability.
+Take a look at our three part newsletter on process capability.

 SPC Knowledge Base Sign-up